Accreditation & Consumer Information

 Drew University is accredited by the Middle States Commission on Higher Education.
 The Theological School, which offers master’s and doctoral degrees, is also accredited by the Association of Theological Schools.
-The Caspersen School offers master’s and doctoral degrees, including a Master of Arts in Teaching accredited by the Teacher Education Accreditation Council.
+The Caspersen School offers master’s and doctoral degrees, including a Master of Arts in Teaching accredited by the Council for the Accreditation of Educator Preparation.
 The College of Liberal Arts confers the BA degree with majors in 31 disciplines.

 The Higher Education Act of 1965 (HEA) as amended by the Higher Education Act of 2008 (HEOA) includes many disclosure and reporting requirements.
 In order to make it easier for current and prospective students, parents and other consumers to locate this information, we’ve put together this Student Right to Know page with links to the required disclosures.